Stage IV CMB forecasts for warm inflation: Results

 The results for the other models give us the same general conclusions, in which the uncertainties for each experiment are roughly the same, with the notable exception of $\log_{10}Q_\star$.
 In the previous CMB analysis, we have seen that while the cubic model has the best constraints on $\log_{10}Q_\star$ (but it is the worst when considering statistical criteria), the other models usually have a larger uncertainty, mainly due to the freedom in the behavior of the primordial power spectrum which is reflected in the curves for the spectral index $n_s$ and tensor-to-scalar ratio $r$.
 Therefore, it is important to know the extent of constraining power of future CMB surveys in order to determine these parameters, since, depending on the model considered, $Q_\star$ could span a few orders of magnitude, while still providing a viable inflationary picture.

-Table \ref{tab:3} shows that the constraints on $\log_{10}Q_\star$ for the linear model have improved by $4.0/4.5$ times when considering SO/CMB-S4, while we have $6.7$ times when the CMB-S4+\textit{LiteBIRD} combination is considered.
+Table \ref{tab:3} shows that the constraints on $\log_{10}Q_\star$ for the linear model have improved by $4.0/4.5$ times when considering SO/CMB-S4, while we have $6.2/6.1$ times when the SO+\textit{LiteBIRD}/CMB-S4+\textit{LiteBIRD} combinations are considered.
 Even better restrictions are obtained for the inverse model, which has similar uncertainties as the linear model within current CMB data.
 Moreover, the model where $\Upsilon\propto H$ has some interesting features.
 First of all, this is the model that allows the widest range in $Q_\star$, where a scenario with a very strong dissipative regime is possible.
-However, the constraints with SO/CMB-S4 already allow the best constraints of $\log_{10}Q_\star$ when compared with the other models, being the same as for the cubic model, while the CMB-S4+\textit{LiteBIRD} analysis show that the uncertainty in $\log_{10}Q_\star$ is also decreased to the same level of the other scenarios considered.
+However, the constraints with SO/CMB-S4 already allow some of the best projections for $\log_{10}Q_\star$ when compared with the other models (losing only to the cubic model), while the SO+\textit{LiteBIRD} and CMB-S4+\textit{LiteBIRD} analyses show that the uncertainty in $\log_{10}Q_\star$ is also decreased to the same level of the other scenarios considered.

 We gather the results on the individual improvement in the uncertainties with respect to the current CMB estimates.
 Figure \ref{fig:6} shows the ratio $\sigma_{\textrm{current}}/\sigma_{\textrm{s4}}$ for each probed model and experiment, for the six parameters chosen. $\sigma_{\textrm{current}}$ is the symmetrized uncertainty obtained from \cite{Santos:2024pix}, while $\sigma_{\textrm{s4}}$ corresponds to the values shown in Table \ref{tab:3}.
 For all models, Simons Observatory gives an average of two times better constraints on $\omega_b,\omega_c$ and $100\theta_s$, while we note the significant improvement in the dissipation ratio $Q$, represented as $\log_{10}Q_\star$.
 The cubic model is already the best restricted one, but has an improvement of 2.4 times with respect to \textit{Planck}+BK18 constraints.
-On the other hand, the $\Upsilon\propto H$ model has a dramatic change, as we estimate an improvement factor of 8.0 in the uncertainty of the parameter.
+On the other hand, the $\Upsilon\propto H$ model has a dramatic change, as we estimate a factor of 8 in the uncertainty ratio of the parameter.